smerth/macos-setup/README.md

 brew tap homebrew/cask-versions
 ```

-Check the `cask-list` in `install-brew-casks` to make sure the apps you want to install and all there.

-  > Decide whether you are using iTerminal or Warp as you terminal replacement.
-If you are using Warp you don't need oh-my-zsh

-**_Check the `useful-casks` file for more into about various interesting casks._**
+Check the `cask-list` in `install-brew-casks` to make sure the apps you want to install are all there.
+Decide whether you are using iTerminal or Warp as you terminal replacement.
+If you are using Warp you don't need oh-my-zsh.
+Check the `useful-casks` file for more into about various interesting casks.

 Run the install script